George Eman Vaillant: Biography

-A major focus of his work in the past has been to develop ways of studying defense mechanisms empirically; more recently, he has been interested in successful aging and human happiness.
+More recently, he has been interested in successful aging and human happiness.

 In 2008, he took up a supervisory role for psychiatric trainees at St. Vincent's Hospital in Melbourne, Australia.
 In June 2009, Joshua Wolf Shenk published an article in the Atlantic Monthly entitled "What Makes Us Happy?" which focused on Vaillant's work in the Grant Study, a study of 268 men over many decades.

 Vaillant has been married four times, once to psychotherapist Leigh McCullough.
 He currently lives in California with his present wife, Diane Highum, MD, a clinical research psychiatrist in Orange County, CA, who also graduated from Harvard Medical School.
 They continue to have friends from earlier days at HMS, most of whom reside in New England, as do many other members of George's family.

 Awards

 Vaillant has received the Foundations Fund Prize for Research in Psychiatry from the American Psychiatric Association, the Strecker Award from The Pennsylvania Hospital, the Burlingame Award from The Institute for Living, and the Jellinek Award for research on alcoholism.
 In 1995 he received the research prize of the International Psychogeriatric Society.